Kylagf2011/CS312-Course-Project/README.md

 ```
    sudo apt update
 ```
-10. Install Terraform from a the new repository by running:
+10. Install Terraform from the new repository by running:
 ```
   sudo apt-get install terraform
 ```
-12. Verify that Terraform is working by opening a new terminal running:
+12. Verify that Terraform is working by opening a new terminal and running:
 ```
   terraform -help
 ```